MrDorak/dockerized-githooks/README.md

 ## Setup

-Simply copy any git hook you want to use in a `hooks/` directory, change the hook to your needs.
+Simply copy any git hook you want to use in a `hooks/` directory, change the hook as you need.

-Add the following script in your `package.json`
+Add the following in your `package.json`
 ```json
   "scripts": {
     "hooks": "chmod -R 755 hooks/ && git config core.hookspath hooks"
   }
 ```
-This script makes the whole `hooks/` executable and changes the default git hooks directory to `hooks/`.
+This makes the whole `hooks` directory executable and changes the default git hooks directory to `hooks` instead of `.git/hooks`.
 After that run
 ```
 yarn hooks
 ```